department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

         - url: https://www.instagram.com/deptvetaffairs/
           label: VA Instagram
           icon: fa-instagram
+crosslinks:
+  - heading: Benefits for Veterans and service members
+  - links:
+    - url: "/health-care/"
+      title: <b>VA health care for Veterans</b>
+      description: Health care benefits, and online health management tools, for Veterans with service-connected disabilities or who meet other eligibility requirements.
+    - url: "/disability/"
+      title: <b>Disability compensation</b>
+      description: Monthly payments, and online benefit management tools, for conditions related to military service.
+    - url: "/education/"
+      title: <b>Education and training</b>
+      description: Help with paying for college and training programs, plus online tools to track and manage benefits over time.
+    - url: "/pension/how-to-apply/"
+      title: <b>Veterans pension</b>
+      description: Monthly payments for wartime Veterans with limited or no income who meet certain age and disability requirements.
+    - url: "/housing-assistance/"
+      title: <b>Housing assistance for Veterans and service members</b>
+      description: Home loan programs for Veterans and servicemembers as well as disability housing grants to help Veterans with service-connected disabilities who need to adapt their home to live as indepently as possible.
+    - url: "/life-insurance/"
+      title: <b>Life insurance</b>
+      description: Life insurance options, and online policy management tools, for Veterans and their families.
 hublinks:
   - id: "spouse"
-    title: Benefits for spouses and dependent children
+    title: General benefits for spouses and dependent children
     links:
       - url: /health-care/family-caregiver-benefits/
         label: Health care
         description: Find out if you qualify for health care through VA or the Department of Defense.
 In certain cases, you may also qualify for health care benefits due to a disability related to your Veteran's service.
+If you already have health care through VA, find out how to manage your health and benefits.
       - url: /education/survivor-dependent-benefits/
         label: Education and training
         description: Learn how to apply for help with paying for school or training as the dependent or surviving spouse or child of a Veteran, and how your Veteran sponsor may transfer some of their Post-9/11 GI Bill benefits to you if they don't use them all.
-      - url: /pension/survivors-pension/
-        label: Survivors pension
-        description: Find out if you’re eligible and how to apply for a survivors pension as a surviving spouse or child of a deceased Veteran with wartime service.
-      - url: /housing-assistance/home-loans/spouses/
-        label: Home loan programs for spouses
-        description: If you're the surviving spouse of a Veteran or the spouse of a service member who is missing in action or is a prisoner of war (POW), learn about VA home loan programs to buy, build, repair, or refinance a home.
       - url: /life-insurance/
         label: Life insurance
         description: Learn how to get Family Servicemembers' Group Life Insurance (FSGLI) coverage for your family.
 And explore other options such as getting accelerated benefits in the case of terminal illness or mortgage protection insurance for a home that's been adapted to meet the needs of a Veteran with service-connected disabilities.
       - url: /burials-memorials/pre-need-eligibility/
         label: Burial in a VA national cemetery
         description: Apply in advance for eligibility to be buried in a VA national cemetery to make the burial planning process easier for your family members in their time of need.
-      - url: /burials-memorials/
-        label: Burial benefits and memorial items
-        description: Learn about burial planning at time of need, as well as how to apply for burial benefits and memorial items to honor the service of a Veteran or Reservist.
   - id: "survivor"
-    title: Benefits survivors may need
+    title: Benefits for survivors
     links:
       - url: /burials-memorials/
         label: Burial benefits and memorial items